mongoose-os-apps/shelly-homekit/README.md

 ### Updating from stock firmware

   * **Important:** Please update to the latest stock firmware prior to converting to Shelly-HomeKit.
+Update from 1.4 on Plus devices is currently not supported (1.4 changes partition sizes).
+Please only use 1.3.x versions.,

   * Watch a 2 minute [video](https://www.youtube.com/watch?v=BZc-kp4dDRw).